-The debtor can report any excess expenses on Line 14(c) and should include an explanation of why the expense is necessary.
+The current Attestation has an expense category in Line 14(b) for "Uninsured medical costs" (this was Line 14(a)(v) in the prior form).
+This category now has a description that uses the IRS terminology for "out-of-pocket" health care expenses (currently \$75 for debtors under 65, and \$153 for debtors 65 and older).
+Again, the debtor must check a box indicating whether her actual out-of-pocket medical costs either "do exceed" or "do not exceed" the IRS standard.
+Line 14(b) is followed by a section for the debtor to list and explain any out-of-pocket medical costs that exceed the IRS standard.
 For example, the debtor in the Sample Scenario (Exhibit B) states that she must pay \$150 per month for inhalers and medication, not covered by insurance, for her daughter who has asthma.
-The explanation provided in the Sample Scenario states that because Ms. Smith has adequately explained this excess expense, she will be allowed the full \$150 per month rather than \$75 per month that is listed on Line 14(a)(v) as "uninsured medical costs."
+The explanation provided in the Sample

+Scenario states that because Ms. Smith has adequately explained this excess expense, she will be allowed the full \$150 per month rather than \$75 per month that is listed on Line 14(b).